Meditate to Win

 January 17, 2024

 You notice in the Buddha’s instructions on breath meditation that there are sixteen steps.
 In the first two, you simply discern long breathing and short breathing.
-From that you can extrapolate—fast, heavy, slow, deep, all different kinds of breathing.
+From that you can extrapolate: fast, heavy, slow, deep, all different kinds of breathing.
 Get a sense of what the different kinds of breathing can do for you.

 We’re aiming at a happiness that’s totally enveloping, total all-around.
 That fact should give you a sense of joy as you practice.
 It’s one of the reasons why Ajaan Fuang would always say to play with the meditation.

 Now, he didn’t mean playing in a desultory way, just doing whatever you want.
 He meant that you play to win.
-That requires a certain amount of dedication, but the dedication is fueled by your sense of enjoyment.
+That requires a fair amount of dedication, but the dedication is fueled by your sense of enjoyment.
 To begin with, you may enjoy exploring different ways of breathing; you may enjoy getting to know your own mind as you focus on the breath.
 Then there’s a sense of satisfaction that comes when you know that you’ve mastered a skill.
 Take joy in that as well.

 Remember what the Buddha said to Rāhula: You reflect on your actions—your thoughts, your words, your deeds—and if you’ve done something that doesn’t harm anybody—doesn’t harm you, doesn’t harm other people—take joy in that fact.
-Learn how to remind yourself that this is a good accomplishment because for so many of our lives we’ve been looking for happiness in an irresponsible way, not really caring about the consequences.
+Learn how to remind yourself that this is a good accomplishment, because for so many of our lives we’ve been looking for happiness in an irresponsible way, not really caring about the consequences.

 You can see this in simple things, like the hummingbirds out there: They’re really sloppy eaters.
-You put up a nice, clean hummingbird feeder, and by the time it’s ready to be refilled, it’s got sugar syrup all over it and it’s got their piss all over it.
+You put up a nice, clean hummingbird feeder, and by the time it’s ready to be refilled, it’s got sugar syrup and their piss all over it.
 That’s the way most people go about their happiness.
 They take what they want without any thought about the consequences: They spill things and piss on things.
 But here you’re thinking about the consequences, you’re a responsible human being, so take joy in that.
 See it as a game—a game you want to win.

 A while back I was talking to a professional athlete and gave him a copy of the book Bases for Success on the iddhipādas.
 He looked at the title and said, “Well, the basis for success is working your ass off.”
 I said, “Well, yes, that is one of them: persistence.”

 But then he also admitted that that wasn’t all.
 You don’t just put in a lot of effort.
-You have to be observant.
+You also have to be observant.
 And you have to take pleasure in being observant, because you’re going to learn from it.

 If you’re trying to master a game, you want to hit the ball many, many times.
 Notice when you hit it right, notice when you hit it wrong: What was the difference?
 See if you can recreate the way you hit it right.
 Again and again and again.